Coontm/CoonTreyCS121/workREADME.md

 Learned how to implement average scoring output in the form of tests and how many books an individual purchased at a book club.
+I struggled at times with getting the proper values to output when totaling the books purchased.
+Further in the development process I was able to catch my mistakes and turn in a efficiently working program.